Quick Start

 volumeMounts:

-- mountPath: /mnt/inputs
+- mountPath: /app/fast-llm-tutorial

-name: fast-llm-inputs
+name: fast-llm-tutorial

 - mountPath: /dev/shm